TheRandomMelon/TheRandomMelon/README.md

 🔵 **Neptune** - A social video sharing website. [@WatchNeptuneTV](https://twitter.com/WatchNeptuneTV)

 💻 **Histacom** - 12padams's time-travelling hacking game, remade and rewritten to fix many issues.
-VERY WIP, check out the repo [here](https://github.com/TheRandomMelon/Histacom2).
+VERY WIP, check out the repo [here](https://github.com/TheRandomMelon/Histacom).

-🎮 **Oversight** - Fight crime for the government... or not.
+🎮 **Oversight** - [Suspended to work on Histacom] Fight crime for the government... or not.
 It's up to you.
 Not a public repo, but something I'm working on -> [Join the Discord](https://discord.gg/CeBBXWN) or [Follow on Twitter](https://twitter.com/Oversight_Game)

 If I remember any more significant projects, I'll add them here.